-St age Details 1.
+Stage Details 1.
 Program Staging Plan PTT will develop a staging plan for program delivery.
 Relevant LGs will be informed of their proposed project and indicative budget, scope and year of delivery.
 Identification of Funds required for a 4 year program set in advance by project priority lists.
 Funding to be limited according to individual LG ability to deliver works.
-2. Project Scoping and Approval Stage 1 priority projects will be determined via the MCA process.
+2. Project S Approval coping and Stage 1 priority projects will be determined via the MCA process.
 Projects will be scoped and a preliminary budget developed by the PTT in-conjunction with individual LGs.
 Projects prioritisation will be undertaken via an MCA process by the PTT with input from relevant consultants as required.
 PTT will make recommendations to the Steering Committee for endorsement.
 The Steering Committee will then forward endorsed recommendations through to the relevant WN or WS RRG.
-3. Detailed Scoping, Design and Budget Development LGs will develop detailed budgets and designs (if necessary) for nominated Stage 1 priority projects.
+3. Detailed Design a Developr nd Budget LGs will develop detailed budgets and designs (if necessary) for nominated Stage 1 priority projects.
 LGs are to include projects in their annual budget for the proposed year.
 LGs to be responsible for all relevant approvals.